ngi-nix/summer-of-nix/README.md

 2023-07-17: start of the program
 2023-10-13: end of the program (13 weeks after start)
 2023-10-31: (maybe) hiring event

-## Format

-The program is entirely remote.

-Contribution toward improvement of deployment stories ("the work") occurs in the context of mob programming groups ("mobs").

-Each mob:

-- consist of four participants and a mob programming facilitator
-- has a regular weekly schedule
-- determines its own agenda and objectives within the scope of the program

 ## Stipends